uit-hdl/uit-hdl.github.io/index.md

 In the [air:bit](http://airbit.uit.no/) air pollution project we have developed educational projects for use in Norwegian High Schools.
 This work is done in collaboration with [Skolelaboratoriet i realfag og teknologi](https://uit.no/skolelab) at UiT.
 We provide build instructions, programming guides, and a portal for data analysis and [live visualization](http://airbit.uit.no/live).
 Air:bit has been used by 13 high-school classes in Northern Norway.

+## Large antibiotic dosing regimen simulations

+We are building a dose design framework to identify the best treatment regimens for individual patients.
+We will develop new machine learning algorithms on high performance computing to make the simulations of large antibiotic dosing regimen simulations highly efficient.

 # People

 The lab currently consist of: